+It can range from constant pain (even without movement) or you may feel sharp pain during movement or exercise, or after a particular movement.
+It can keep you awake at night.
 With pain, joints or muscles may become very stiff if you rest or sit for a long time.
 The pain from the injury may not go away on its own.After strenuous exercise or after a break from physical activity, it's natural to experience muscle pain.

 The muscles are usually tender to the touch or burn slightly with movement.
 Pain is generally classified according to the type of damage that causes it.
-The two main categories are pain caused by tissue damage, also called nociceptive pain, and pain caused by nerve damage, also called neuropathic pain.
-A third category is psychogenic pain, which is pain that is affected by psychological factors.
-Psychogenic pain generally has a physical origin in tissue damage or nerve damage, but the pain caused by that damage increases or prolongs due to factors such as fear, depression, stress or anxiety.
+The two main categories are nociceptive pain, which is caused by tissue damage, and neuropathic pain, which is caused by nerve damage.
+A third category is psychogenic pain, which is affected by psychological factors.In some cases, the pain is caused by a psychological condition.

-Move again after resting and recovering properly, but consider doing a different activity until the pain goes away before resuming the activity or intensity that caused it.
+Your doctor will ask you about your symptoms, where the pain is located, how severe it is, how often it occurs, and what affects you.
+Alternating types of activity and allowing days of rest are essential to help the body anticipate pain and avoid pain and injury.Move again after resting and recovering properly, but consider doing a different activity until the pain goes away before resuming the activity or intensity that caused it.
 The pain should last for one to three days, while pain may appear quickly while doing physical activity or soon after.
 However, if you experience severe or persistent pain for at least one week, you should see your doctor.